-The Daring Cooks December challenge was to make cabbage rolls.
-I had never made them so read loads of recipes in search of inspiration (there was a lentil version provided, but I wanted something a bit different) then in the end I just decided to wing it and make them using a tweaked dolmade filling.
-I opted to use a Savoy cabbage because the leaves are easy to separate and they’re so prettily textured (there are detailed instructions and step-by-step pictures for removing the leaves in the pdf).
+I had never made cabbage rolls so read loads of recipes in search of inspiration, then in the end I just decided to wing it and make them using a tweaked dolmade filling.
+I opted to use a Savoy cabbage because the leaves are easy to separate and they’re so prettily textured.
 The rolls themselves are vegan, but we served them with grilled haloumi, a bit blob of tsatsiki and some lemon wedges – scrumptious!

 Makes about 12